 - Some of the Bethesda bugs from original still remain

 Richard Lee Breslin

-30+ years of gaming with no signs of ever stopping.
+Gamimg has been my life for 30+ years and will always be my passion.
 I have a BDes Hons Games Development and Digital Media, and I hope to one day turn my passion for gaming and writing into a living.

 My favourite gaming series are Resi Evil, Metal Gear Solid, Silent Hill, Assassin's Creed, Uncharted and The Last of Us.
 I collect gaming merchandise, comics and movies.
 I love football (namely Aston Villa) and WWE.
 I can also often be found wondering the outskirts of Raccoon City.

 Follow me on Twitter @Solidus5nake